What is a colophon?

 - WP-Discourse – this plugin is provided by the Discourse developers so that we can use Discourse as our login for our site and connect a WordPress environment to the Discourse environment via an API.

 The entire site is hosted on a DigitalOcean virtual host.
-Unlike other hosting companies, you basically rent “raw iron” (the equivalent of a standalone computer) from the hosting company and, as such, one has to do all the basic system administration tasks (software installation, updates, backups, etc.) oneself.
+Unlike other hosting companies, you basically rent “raw iron” (the equivalent of a standalone computer) from the hosting company and, as such, one has to do all the basic system administration tasks (software installation, updates, backups, firewall management, etc.) oneself.

 We (the initial forum admins) selected DO as a VPN provider because: